 The Peace Innovation Lab at Stanford led by Mark Nelson and Margarita Quihuis has spawned a number of projects including peacedot.facebook, Manor Labs, the Open Global Sensor Array, CloudtoStreet and the Peace Innovation Lab network around the world as well as research into the application of social technologies to foster citizen diplomacy such as Israel Loves Iran and Romancing the Border.

-The lab network applies the tools of persuasive technology and behavior design to measurably reduce human violence, and (more importantly) increase positive engagement, across conflict boundaries.
+The lab network applies the tools of persuasive technology and behavior design to measurably increase positive engagement, across difference boundaries.